-This section gives an introduction to Neo4j Causal Clustering.
+This section gives an introduction to the Neo4j Causal Clustering architecture.

 This section includes: